Silver Salmon Creek Lodge — Living Among the Bears

 The Food & Gathering

-Meals became part of that rhythm too—fresh, local, and prepared entirely on site.
+Meals became part of the experience too—fresh, local, and prepared entirely on site.

-Salmon, halibut, warm breads, soups, and desserts—all made from scratch.
+Local salmon, halibut, fresh baked breads, soups, and desserts—all made from scratch.
 It wasn’t just good food.
 It was care you could feel in every meal.

-We gathered at the same table each evening, sharing stories from the day, looking out over the meadow, and watching the light shift as the day settled.
+We gathered at the same table each evening, sharing stories from the day, looking out over the meadow, and watching the light shift across the landscape.

 Fresh, local, and prepared on site—meals were part of the experience each day.